YangguangZhou/some-stars/README.md

 *   [immersive-translate/immersive-translate](https://github.com/immersive-translate/immersive-translate) - 沉浸式双语网页翻译扩展 , 支持输入框翻译， 鼠标悬停翻译， PDF, Epub, 字幕文件, TXT 文件翻译 - Immersive Dual Web Page Translation Extension

 *   [Delppine1024/TGreen](https://github.com/Delppine1024/TGreen) - Some files work well on T v1.1 (The latest support v1.8.10/1.8.3-dev), Powered by TC

-## C

-*   [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
-We will continue to accept Pull Requests here.
-They will be merged via staging trees then into openwrt.git.

-*   [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device

-*   [fontforge/fontforge](https://github.com/fontforge/fontforge) - Free (libre) font editor for Windows, Mac OS X and GNU+Linux

 ## Shell